akrameid/online-book-store/README.md

                   "inStock": 1,
                   "category": "Category 1"
                   }
+      - [GET] /admins/requests : get all requests to borrow books in the system.
+This api will help to know the request id to be used in approve/reject api
       - [PUT] /admins/requests/{requestId}/approve : approve book request to allow user to borrow the book
         - [PUT] /admins/requests/{requestId}/reject : reject book request initiated from a user
         - [DELETE] /admins/books/{bookId} : delete the provided book id in the path url
     - For Users APIs: